School health care

 Students at schools

-The purpose of school health care services is to monitor the pupils’ growth and development, and to promote their health and well-being.
-The school health care services are also responsible for seeing to that the school environment is healthy and safe and for supporting parents in their educational task.
+The purpose of school healthcare is to monitor the pupils’ growth and development and to promote their health and well-being.
+The school healthcare services are also responsible for seeing to that the school environment is healthy and safe and for supporting parents in their educational task.
 Health examinations are organised for each grade.

-The school health care services may participate in establishing a pupil’s need for special support.
-If a pupil has long-term illnesses or they need further tests and treatment, the school health care services refer them to the right services.
-If the pupil and any person accompanying them incur costs for a journey related to school health care, these costs are reimbursed.
+School healthcare participates in identifying a pupil’s need for special support.
+If a pupil has long-term illnesses or they need further tests and treatment, the school healthcare refers them to the right services.
+If the pupil and any person accompanying them incur costs for a journey related to school healthcare, these costs are reimbursed.